woodp/architecture-center/docs/guide/design-principles/minimize-coordination.md

 **Use event sourcing**.
 With this approach, changes to state are recorded as a series of events to an append-only data store.
 Appending an event to the stream is an atomic operation, requiring minimal locking.
 The current state is obtained by replaying the events.

 **Embrace eventual consistency.** When data is distributed, it takes coordination to enforce strong consistency guarantees.
 For example, suppose an operation updates two databases.
-Instead of putting it into a single transaction scope, it's better if the system can accomodate eventual consistency, perhaps by using the [Compensating Transaction][compensating-transaction] pattern to roll back after a failure.
+Instead of putting it into a single transaction scope, it's better if the system can accommodate eventual consistency, perhaps by using the [Compensating Transaction][compensating-transaction] pattern to roll back after a failure.

 **Partition data.**  Avoid putting all of your data into one relational DB scheme that is shared across many application services.
-(Microservices architectures enforce this prinicple by making each service responsible for its own data store.)
+(Microservices architectures enforce this principle by making each service responsible for its own data store.)
 Within a single database, partitioning the data into shards can improve concurrency, because a service writing to one shard does not affect a service writing to a different shard.

 **Perform asynchronous parallel processing**.
 In a multi-step operation, call several services asynchronously in parallel, and then aggregate the results, rather than wait for each service to respond before calling the next.